October 12, 2023Review Recipe

 CHICKEN BREASTS: Chicken thighs would also work well for this easy sesame chicken recipe.

 BROWN SUGAR: You could replace this with a half cup of honey to make honey sesame chicken if you wish.

 RICE VINEGAR: If you don’t have rice vinegar, then you could use apple cider vinegar or red wine vinegar instead.

-CORNSTARCH: You could replace this with arrowroot, or flour would also work in a pinch.
+CORNSTARCH: You could replace the cornstarch with arrowroot, or flour would also work in a pinch.

 BUTTERMILK: If you don’t have buttermilk, you could use whole milk with two tablespoons of lemon juice added.

 TOASTED SESAME SEEDS: The sesame seeds are optional, so leave them out if needed.

 STEP ONE: In a small saucepan, sauté the ginger and garlic paste in sesame oil for one to two minutes.

 STEP TWO: Stir the cornstarch into ½ cup of water.

 STEP THREE: Add the cornstarch mixture, soy sauce, rice vinegar, brown sugar, and red pepper flakes to the saucepan.

 STEP FOUR: Simmer over medium heat, whisking occasionally, for about ten minutes or until the sauce thickens to a syrupy consistency.
 Remove from the heat.

 STEP FIVE: While the sauce is simmering, fill a stockpot or deep frying pan with two or three inches of oil.
 Affix a food thermometer to the side of the pan and heat the oil to 350°F. This will take about ten minutes.